Double Outlet Right Ventricle Surgery for Children

 machine will be removed.

-- The breast bone will be put back together with wires.
+The breast bone will be sewn together with small wires.

 What happens after double outlet right ventricle surgery for a child?

-Talk with your child’s healthcare provider about what will happen following the surgery.
+Talk with your child’s healthcare provider about what will happen after the surgery.

 Afterward, you can generally expect the following:

-him or her straight to the intensive care unit.
+him or her straight to the intensive care unit (ICU).

 blood pressure, and oxygen levels.